The Rev. Geoff Parker, Pastor

 David has diverse musical experiences, having provided piano and organ music for churches across the Christian spectrum, from Catholic to Baptist to Unitarian Universalist.
 Originally from Pittsburgh, he studied philosophy at the University of Dayton in Ohio while being the resident organist at the city’s cathedral.
 It was there he met his wife, Erin, who hails from Skowhegan and eventually brought him home to Maine.
 David’s love of the outdoors led him to spend his first few years in the state leading a team in the Maine Conservation Corps, getting to see Maine’s beauty while building and protecting some of its hiking trails.
 His love of peace in nature is reflected in his passion for making meditative, prayerful, and joyful music to enhance the worship experience.
-David resides in New Gloucester with Erin and their infant daughter, Maddelina.
+David lives in New Gloucester with Erin and their daughters, Maddelina and Ella.

 Trevor Lavenbein, Choir Director